aws-amplify/amplify-js/.changeset/context-migration.md

 unchanged via deprecated type aliases.
 Includes two api-graphql bug fixes: SSR request clients now honor client-level options (previously silently dropped), and events error messages accurately describe failures.

+Compatibility surface and version guidance:

+- Deprecated `AmplifyServer` type aliases (`Context`, `ContextSpec`, `ContextToken`, `RunOperationWithContext`) and functional `createAmplifyServerContext` / `getAmplifyServerContext` / `destroyAmplifyServerContext` shims are restored on the internals/adapter-core entries so previously published `@aws-amplify/adapter-nextjs` versions keep working.
+They will be removed in the next major.
+- Peer minimums are raised (`@aws-amplify/core` to `^6.19.0` across category packages;
+  `aws-amplify` to `^6.21.0` for `@aws-amplify/adapter-nextjs`) to guard against version-skewed installs going forward.
+Note this guard only applies when the dependency tree is re-resolved: existing lockfiles, `npm ci`, and installs with `--legacy-peer-deps` (or yarn classic's warn-only peers) are not re-checked, and already-published category versions still declare the older range.
+Mixing an older scoped category package (e.g. `@aws-amplify/auth` ≤ 6.x pinned to `core ^6.16.2`) with a newer core is unsupported — keep directly installed `@aws-amplify/*` category packages on the same release line as `aws-amplify`.